cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

     * `port_range_max`: `0` (code)
     * `remote_ip_prefix`: `0.0.0.0/0`

-* API specific parameters grouped under one property named after the type of a particular OpenStack Plugin's node can contain arbitrary parameters accepted by those OpenStack APIs when creating objects corresponding to those nodes.
-For example, in case of a network, one can specify a `provider:network_type` parameter (described [here](http://developer.openstack.org/api-ref-networking-v2-ext.html#createProviderNetwork)) in the following way:
+* To use Openstack Neutron's ML2 extensions, use the `args` input for the Network's `create` operation.
+For example, the [provider network](http://developer.openstack.org/api-ref-networking-v2-ext.html#createProviderNetwork) may be set in the following way:

 {% highlight yaml %}
 my_network:
   type: cloudify.openstack.nodes.Network
-    properties:
-      network:
+  ...
+  interfaces:
+    cloudify.interfaces.lifecycle:
+      create:
+        inputs:
+          args:
             # Note that for this parameter to work, OpenStack must be configured to use Neutron's ML2 extensions
             provider:network_type: vxlan
 {%endhighlight%}

 # Misc